jotacoutinho/gpc-bot/README.md

 # GPC-Bot
-A discord bot that sends messages and plays audio files.
+A discord bot that sends messages, plays audio files and shows images.
-* Usage: _ for text messages and ! to play audio files.
+* Usage: _ for text messages, ! to play audio files and $ for images.

 # Text messages
 * commands: shows list of available commands